shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

       sgx_report_t qve_report;
     }sgx_ql_qe_report_info_t;
     ```
-    - Call OCALL function `oe_verify_quote_ocall()` to call host-side plugin to
+    - Call OCALL function `oe_verify_quote_ocall()` to host-side plugin library
-      verify SGX quote
+      to verify SGX quote.
-    - With all the QvE return values, call new added API
+    - With all the QvE return values, call new API.
-      `oe_verify_qve_report_and_identity()` (describe in below section) to
+      `oe_verify_qve_report_and_identity()` (described below) to
-      verify QvE report and identity
+      verify QvE report and identity.
 - In API `_verify_evidence()`, remove function call `oe_get_sgx_endorsements()`,
-  and only call `oe_parse_sgx_endorsements()` if user provide endorsement buffer
+  and only call `oe_parse_sgx_endorsements()` if caller provides an endorsement buffer
 - In API `_verify_report()` and relevant internal APIs, such as
-  `oe_verify_report_internal()` and `oe_verify_sgx_quote()`, remove logic about
+  `oe_verify_report_internal()` and `oe_verify_sgx_quote()`, remove the code that
-  loading Quote Provider library and retrieving endorsements
+  loads QPL and retrieves endorsements.

-### Add function in enclave-side plugin for Intel® QvE Identity verification
+### Add function in enclave-side plugin for QvE Identity verification

-After quote verification, verifier needs to verify Intel® QvE's identity to make
+For enclave-side verifier plugin, after quote verification, it needs to verify that the result
-sure the results are from a trusted source.
+comes from a trusted QvE.

-Intel® SGX SDK provides a library named `sgx_dcap_tvl` to help verifier to
+Intel® SGX SDK provides a library named `sgx_dcap_tvl` to help the verifier to
 verify QvE's identity, you can refer to [source file](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteVerification/dcap_tvl/sgx_dcap_tvl.cpp)

-This library uses hardcode QvE identity value, because:
+This library uses hardcoded QvE identity values, because:
-- Get rid of x509 and JSON parser from verifier enclave's TCB
+- There is no need for x509 and JSON parser in verifier enclave's TCB.
-- Most of QvE's identity would change infrequently
+- Most of QvE's identity attributes only change infrequently.

-The only identity info may change frequently is QvE's ISV SVN, so verifier needs
+The only identity info may change more often is QvE's ISV SVN, so the verifier needs
-to provide a SVN number as threshold, only when current QvE's ISV SVN is larger
+to provide a SVN number as threshold, only when current QvE's ISV SVN is equal to
-or equal to this threshold, verifier can trust the QvE verification result.
+or larger than this threshold, the verifier can trust the QvE verification result.
-Verifier can get latest QvE ISV SVN from [QvE Identity at Intel® Provisioning
+The verifier can get latest QvE ISV SVN from [QvE Identity at Intel® Provisioning
 Cert Server](https://api.portal.trustedservices.intel.com/documentation#pcs-qve-identity-v2)

 As OE SDK cannot use Intel® SGX SDK trusted library directly, we need to port